nacnudus/lazydate/README.md

 * Arithmetic to go around a list back to the beginning and compute both distances between two points (backwards, forwards)
 * Tally missing-date objects with ordinary date objects (e.g. tally weekdays-only with complete weeks)
 * Fit models taking irregular periodicity (e.g. Easter) into account.
+* Where there isn't enough information for exact arithmetic, return a vector c(min, max)